JoanneAlexia/Portfolio/README.md

 # Portfolio

 A portfolio site created using html, sass and javascript.
-The site showcases skills and coding projects to potential employers
+The site showcases skills and coding projects to potential employers.